Losant/losant-docs/docs/edge-compute/overview.md

 # Edge Compute

 Losant Edge Compute is a suite of functionality within the Losant platform that allows for deploying [workflows](/workflows/overview/) to your connected [devices](/devices/overview/) and executing those workflows on the device itself.
-This is in contrast to [cloud workflows](/workflows/cloud-workflows/), which execute in Losant's platform.
+This is in contrast to [application workflows](/workflows/application-workflows/), which execute in Losant's platform.

 ## Advantages